dethos/mdvis/README.md

 ## Install

+If you use `pip` just run the following command:

+> $ pip install mdvis

 Currently it is not on PyPI since it is still a little rough.
-To install you will need to:

-Clone the repository and run:
+Without resorting to `pip` to install you will need to clone the repository and run:

 > $ python setup.py install

-(Note: This was only written for Python 3)
+Note: This was written for, and tested on, Python 3.

+Note2: On some systems you might need to use `sudo`

 ## Usage